nbursa/Dynamic-Input-Activation-Network/docs/research.md

     # Perform backpropagation and optimization steps here
 ```

-#### Experiments:
+### Experiments:

-We conducted preliminary experiments using the MNIST dataset to compare the performance of the proposed architecture against a standard feedforward neural network.
-Metrics such as training and validation accuracy, loss, learning rate, and gradient norms were analyzed to evaluate the effectiveness of the dynamic input activation mechanism and the intuition module.
-The models were trained for 10 epochs with a batch size of 64 and an initial learning rate of 0.00001.
+We conducted experiments using the CIFAR-10 dataset to compare the performance of the proposed architecture against a standard feedforward neural network.
+Metrics such as training and validation accuracy, loss, precision, recall, and F1-score were analyzed to evaluate the effectiveness of the dynamic input activation mechanism and the intuition module.
+The models were trained for 10 epochs with a batch size of 32 and an initial learning rate of 0.0001.

-#### Results:
+### Results:

 The results indicate that the dynamic input activation mechanism, combined with the intuition module, can improve the network's ability to learn complex patterns and adapt to different data distributions.
 The IntuitionNN model showed improved performance in terms of accuracy, loss, and faster convergence compared to the RegularNN model.
-Specifically, the IntuitionNN model achieved a validation accuracy of 87.34%, whereas the RegularNN model reached 56.74%.
+Specifically, the IntuitionNN model achieved a validation accuracy of 50.65%, whereas the RegularNN model reached 47.64%.
 Additionally, the IntuitionNN model demonstrated more stable gradient norms, indicating a well-behaved training process.

-#### Discussion:
+### Discussion:

 The dynamic input activation mechanism and intuition module introduce a new dimension of adaptability in neural networks.
 By leveraging inputs from earlier layers selectively and precomputing outputs based on initial inputs, the network can enhance its learning capabilities and better handle complex tasks.
 However, further research is needed to optimize the gating mechanism and intuition module and explore their potential in various applications.
 The current experiments validate the concept and show promising results, but additional experiments on diverse datasets and more complex tasks are necessary to fully understand the benefits and limitations of this approach.

-#### Conclusion:
+### Conclusion:

 We presented a novel neural network architecture that dynamically activates additional inputs from earlier layers based on iteration-specific conditions and incorporates an intuition module.
 This approach has shown promising results in enhancing learning and adaptability.
 Future work will focus on refining the gating mechanism and intuition module, and extending this concept to more complex network architectures and applications.

-#### References:
+### References:

 1. Goodfellow, I., Bengio, Y., & Courville, A. (2016).
 Deep Learning.
 MIT Press.
 2. Hochreiter, S., & Schmidhuber, J. (1997).
 Long Short-Term Memory.
 Neural Computation, 9(8), 1735-1780.
 3. Vaswani, A., Shazeer, N., Parmar, N., et al. (2017).
 Attention Is All You Need.
 In Advances in Neural Information Processing Systems (NeurIPS).

----